sleexyz/site-old/posts/2016-07-28-typeclasses.md

 let baz : string = string_of_int foo ^ string_of_float bar
 ```

 Notice how in OCaml, we need different function names and operators for morally the same functions.
-OCaml only admits parametric polymorphism -- functions that act *uniformly* across *all* types.
+OCaml only admits monomorphic and parametric polymorphic functions -- functions that act *uniformly* across *all* types.
 Ad-hoc polymorphism allows one to write functions that can act *differently depending on a type*, across *some* types.

 So how do typeclasses achieve ad-hoc polymorphism?
 Typeclasses relegate instance resolution to a typing judgment, so wherever a type of a term is unambiguous, we can unambiguously resolve a typeclass instance.

 We guarantee non-ambiguity because we require *canonical typeclass instances* -- in other words, globally unique typeclasses instances.
 When there is *just one* canonical instance in a given codebase, then we can pick that instance without ambiguity.

-In the next section, I mention a few issues that arise from requiring canonicity.
+This seems like a nice property, until we realize that canonicity weakens the generality of our types to specific usages, and that canonicity imposes *global properties* on otherwise local pieces of code -- two of the three issues that I raise next.

 ## Bad

-### 1. Canonical instances make types *usage based*, as opposed to *structure based*
+### 1. Canonical instances un-generalize types

 > `Haskell Type = ADT + Name + (Permutation of instances)`

-Despite Haskell supporting ADTs, at the end of the day in Haskell are less algebraic than meets the eye!
-Because a type can only have one implementation of any given typeclass, Haskell types correspond not to algebraic constructions, but "*usage-based views*" of algebraic constructions, where a view carries a particular permutation of typeclass instances that prescribe its optimal usage.
+What is a type in Haskell anyways?
+A type has a name, and a type has some sort of algebraic construction.
+If we consider typeclasses, we see that a type also has a particular permutation of canonical instances it corresponds to.
+Because different permutations are optimal for different usages, this means a type in Haskell really correspond to something weaker than it would be without typeclasses: a Haskell type is a *usage-based view* of a construction with a name, as opposed to just a construction with a name.

-Take `Monoid` instances for `Int`.
+Take `Monoid` implementations for `Int`.
 In the Prelude, there are none.
 Which is strange, because in my head I can already think of two instances -- the additive and multiplicative monoids!
 But let's just go ahead and make one:

 ``` haskell
 class Monoid m where